davidepi/spectre-light/src/parsers/README.md

 position | float[3] | The position of the model in the scene | [0,0,0]
 rotation | float[3] | The rotation of the model in the scene, in degrees | [0,0,0]
 scale | float[3] or float | The scaling applied to the model in the scene.
-The single float value applies uniform scaling to every dimension | 1
+The single float value applies uniform scaling to every dimension | 1 mask | quoted string + [texture attributes](#attributes) | The texture used as alpha mask for this object.
+Attributes can specify which channel will be used and if the mask should be inverted

 #### Texture
 Keys for Texture objects